 (Photo of Chris Mack: Sam Upshaw Jr./Courier Journal via Imagn Content Services, LLC)

-Before the Cardinals face the Demon Deacons, head coach Chris Mack and freshman forward JJ Traynor took time to meet with the media.
-They discussed their upcoming matchup against Wake Forest, what the emphasis has been in practice this week, on their length and how it helps defensively, on their performance in road games, and more.
+Before the Cardinals face the Cavaliers, head coach Chris Mack and graduate transfer guard Carlik Jones took time to meet with the media.
+They discussed the upcoming matchup against Virginia, did some reflecting on the last year, and more.

-Below is the transcript from their press conference as well as the video:
+Below is the transcript from their press conference as well as the videos:

 Head Coach Chris Mack